Alfresco/docs-alfresco/transform-service/1.1/index.md

 **Important:** The Transform Service is deployed as part of the Alfresco Content Services deployment.
 See [What's deployed in Content Services]({% link content-services/latest/install/containers/index.md %}#whats-deployed-in-content-services) for the list of components.

-**Important:** The Transform Service is only available with containerized deployments, and not when Alfresco Content Services is installed using a distribution zip.
+**Important:** The Transform Service is only available with containerized deployments, and not when Content Services is installed using a distribution zip.